Eyes Open Tour: European Tour (Leg III)

 Snow Patrol kicked off touring for 2007 by doing a short, four date tour of Germany.
 An additional date in Amsterdam was added later.

 Ahead of the tour, drummer Jonny Quinn broke his arm in a snowboarding accident in the French Alps.
-The band had to cancel several of their shows before on the tour, when bassist Paul Wilson injured his arm and shoulder, and when vocalist Gary Lightbody developed laryngitis and lost his voice.
+The band had to cancel several of their shows before on the tour when bassist Paul Wilson injured his arm and shoulder and when vocalist Gary Lightbody developed laryngitis and lost his voice.
 Not wanting to cancel shows, the band recruited longtime friend Graham Hopkins to replace Quinn.
 Hopkins got one rehearsal to learn his drum parts before the tour dates began.
-Quinn was expected to return for the Australian Tour, but however his injuries healed in time for the US tour which started late February 2007.
+Quinn was expected to return for the Australian Tour, but however, his injuries healed in time for the North American tour which started late February 2007.